NVIDIA-AI-IOT/jetcard/README.md

 * A script to display the Jetson's IP address (and other stats)
 * The popular deep learning frameworks PyTorch and TensorFlow

-After configuring your system using JetCard, you can get started prototyping AI projects from your web browser in Python right away.
+After configuring your system using JetCard, you can get started prototyping AI projects from your web browser in Python.

 If you find an issue, please [let us know](../..//issues)!